ravendb/docs/version_2_5/docs/server/administration/export-import.markdown

 {CODE smuggler-api@Server\Administration\ExportImport.cs /}

-In the above code we exporting all of the data on the server, which is the documents, indexes and attachments, and than importing just the documents and the indexes.
+In the above code we exporting all of the data on the server, which is the documents, indexes, attachments and transformers, and than importing just the documents and the indexes.
 In this example the import would overwrite the existing documents, so if you want to import to another database you'll need to create another instance of the SmugllerApi with a different connection string options.